-The purpose of the pre---candidacy meeting is to determine whether a student should proceed with preparation for the Comprehensive Examination.
-Through this meeting the faculty reviews and evaluates all students shortly after the completion of the requirements for the master's degree.

-The student is required to have a pre---candidacy meeting within three academic calendar months of the completion of the requirements for the master's degree or within the fall semester of the second year for students entering the PhD program with a Master's degree.
-The student should email the Graduate Director requesting the formation of a Pre---Candidacy Committee; the student should propose two faculty members to serve on the committee.
-The Graduate Director will appoint a committee, including at least one member of the master's committee, as well as faculty who did not serve on the student's master's committee.
-The student's major advisor will serve as committee chair.
+The purpose of the pre-candidacy meeting is to determine whether a student should proceed with preparation for the Comprehensive Examination.
+The student is required to have a pre-candidacy meeting within three academic calendar months of the completion of the requirements for the Master's degree or within the fall semester of the second year for students entering the PhD program with a Master's degree.
+The student should email the Graduate Director requesting the formation of a Pre-Candidacy Committee; the student should propose two faculty members to serve on the committee.
+The Graduate Director will appoint a committee that includes 3 members, one of whom will be the student's major advisor who will serve as committee chair.
 The student should provide the committee with an updated curriculum vita, a list of completed coursework (with grades), a statement of professional goals, and access to the master's thesis.
 The committee meets with the student and makes a written recommendation to the faculty at the next regularly scheduled faculty meeting.